 Importance Of Constructive Feedback

-- Increases employee morale: Proper feedback helps in improving productivity which further encourages an individual to contribute more to his work.
+- Increases employee morale: Proper feedback helps improve productivity, encouraging an individual to contribute more to his work.

-- Ensure zero wastage of resources: Resources are limited to any organisation and adhering to improper steps again and again will further depreciate them.
-Hence, feedback help with the optimum utilization of resources.
+- Ensure zero wastage of resources: Resources are limited to any organisation, and adhering to improper steps again and again will further depreciate them.
+Hence, feedback help with the optimum utilisation of resources.

-- Promotes job satisfaction: Employees today look for a job which gives them the satisfaction of owning new skills every day.
+- Promotes job satisfaction: Employees today look for a job that gives them the satisfaction of owning new skills daily.
 Constant feedback promotes the satisfaction derived from each task.

 - Helps in developing a healthy work environment: A healthy work environment is said to be developed when everyone focuses on bringing the best to the table and when there’s no barrier to communication and feedback.